mdsufz/PredicTF/README.md

 git clone https://bitbucket.org/gusphdproj/deeparg-largerepo.git
 ```

-**DeepARG original code does not allow for multiple instances of model training.
+**DeepARG original code does not allow for multiple instances of model training and testing.
 We have modified their source code to allow for this.**
 Copy the following files contained in the folder ***install_files*** to their respectives directories inside the ***deeparg-largerepo*** folder.

 ```bash